 Avila University embraces the responsible use of social media to communicate and build relationships with prospective and current students, alumni, employees, parents and community members.
 The University recognizes the open and ever-changing purposes of social media, which can blend, at times, personal and professional roles.
 The University supports free and open expression and the use of social media as a tool to accelerate teaching and learning.

-This policy applies to all social media postings on an institutional site or as a representative of the University on a non-institutional site.
-Page administrators reserve the right to remove user-generated content or comments in accordance with this policy for the safety and security of the University and our audiences.
+These guidelines apply to all social media postings on an institutional site or as a representative of the University on a non-institutional site.
+Page administrators reserve the right to remove user-generated content or comments in accordance with these guidelines for the safety and security of the University and our audiences.

-The same laws, professional expectations and guidelines for interacting with students, parents, alumni, donors, media and other University constituents apply online as they do in the real world.
+The same laws, professional expectations, and guidelines for interacting with students, parents, alumni, donors, media, and other University constituents apply online as they do in the real world.
 Employees can be liable for anything they post to social media sites in accordance with University policies and the Terms of Service of the host site.
-This policy and best practices for engagement are designed for employees participating in social media on behalf of the University.
+These guidelines and best practices for engagement are designed for employees participating in social media on behalf of the University.

 GUIDELINES FOR OFFICIALLY POSTING ON BEHALF OF AVILA UNIVERSITY

 All proposals to create official Avila University department, organization, or club social media accounts must be submitted to the Office of Marketing and Communication (OMC) for approval prior to creation.

 All social media accounts created on behalf of the University must be linked to an academic or administrative department’s administrative email account.
 The Office of Marketing and Communication must also have administrative access to the social media account.

 An employee may never use a personal email account to establish a University-related social media account.
 More than one Avila employee must have administrative access to the account.
 Administrative access will be terminated upon the employee’s separation from employment, reassignment to another job, or for disciplinary reasons.